dannybartolini/Flixster/README.md

-# Project 3 - Flixster PART 2

-Submitted by: Daniel Bartolini

-Flixster is an app that introduces movies

-Time spent: 6 hours spent in total

-## Required Features

-The following **required** functionality is completed:
+nOoff-b Flixster updated version

+Film app that has updated posters of movies out now or coming soon to theaters.
+Why go online when I can just open up this iOS app... hmm

+p0:

 - [x ] Implement network call and table view to display a list of movies currently playing (title, description, image)
 - [x ] App has a collection view with the same list of movies

+  p1:

 - [x ] Uses a tab bar controller to switch between collection view and table view screens

-The following **optional** features are implemented:
+optional/p2:

 - [ ] Make an additional network call to another end-point.
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)
+- [ ] Allow users to scroll when context items are off-screen (table view implementio

-The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's the completed app

 <img src='https://github.com/dannybartolini/Flixster/blob/main/flixster%20pt%202%20test.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />